 There is still a scientific debate about whether genetic engineering is harmless for animal and human health, as proponents of GMOs claim.
-However, the use of GMO has led to changes in farming practices that have caused less crop diversity.
-This has led to an increase in herbicideresistant weeds and therefore a higher use of pesticides, with all their related side effects (pollution of aquifers, detrimental effect on workers' health, loss of micro-biodiversity).
+However, the use of GMOs has led to changes in farming practices that have resulted in less crop diversity and to an increase in herbicide-resistant weeds, leading to increased use of pesticides, with all the associated side effects (pollution of aquifers, detrimental effects on workers' health, loss of micro-biodiversity).
 It has also increased costs for producers.
-Many consumers and producers are concerned about GMO ingredients and want to make informed decisions about where their food comes from.
+Many consumers and producers are concerned about GMO ingredients and want to make informed choices about where their food comes from.

 This includes understanding the social and environmental footprint of their choices.